matthewlkramer/Wildflower-TLs-and-Schools/replit.md

 ## Overview

-This is a full-stack web application for managing teachers and schools in the Wildflower Schools network.
-The system allows users to create, read, update, and delete teacher and school records, as well as manage associations between teachers and schools.
+This is a comprehensive educational management platform for the Wildflower Schools network.
+The system provides advanced functionality for managing teachers, schools, charters, and a complete loan origination and management system.
+Users can manage educational records, track relationships between educators and schools, and handle the full loan lifecycle from application to servicing.

 ## System Architecture